How to Study or Revise a Literature Text (1) - Overview

 The first thing to do (after the student has read the text, of course!) is to get an overview of the text.

-This means being able to stand back and see the wood for the trees.
-How does it all fit together?
-What's important at the beginning?
-How do things develop?
-How does it end?
+This means being able to stand back and see the wood for the trees by asking questions like:

 There are some very practical exercises I use to help students quickly get an overview of texts they are studying either at GCSE or A Level.